 Is it possible to download full experiment data?

-While we currently do not offer a built-in option for downloading complete experiment data, we can send you a comprehensive CSV file with all necessary details upon request.
+While we currently do not offer a built-in option for downloading complete experiment data, we can send you a comprehensive data export file with all necessary details upon request.
 Simply email us at support@gleef.eu.

-How do I use the results to optimize my website?
+How do I apply the best performing wording to my website?

 Gleef does not currently offer the capability to directly implement changes on your website.
 Therefore, you will need to follow your internal processes to submit the wording changes based on the best-performing variation.